Sudanese Prime Minister is released and resumes his post almost 1 month after military coup | World

 Signed at the presidential palace in the capital Khartoum, the 14-point agreement provides for the release of civilian leaders who had been detained in the coup and the return of Hamdok to the post of prime minister.

-But the population protested against the agreement (see below), and according to the British network BBC the pact was closed with a gun pointed at the head of Hamdok.
+But the population continued to protest against the military and did not accept the agreement, which according to the BBC British network was closed with a gun pointed at the head of Hamdok.

 Video image shows, from left to right: Sudan Transitional Military Council Deputy Chief Mohamed Hamdan Dagalo, General Abdel Fattah al-Burhan and the country’s Prime Minister Abdalla Hamdok during the signing ceremony of agreement to restore transition to civilian rule in the country in the capital Khartoum on 21 November 2021 — Photo: AFPTV